-Financial Gearing is the management of capital of the organizations by maintaining the proper proportion of debt and equity so that the organization should not face any problem in future and so it is about deciding whether go for issue of shares or borrowing of funds as issue of equity will change the dilution and control and borrowing will increase finance cost.
+Financial Gearing is the management of capital of the organizations by maintaining the proper proportion of debt and equity so that the organization should not face any problem in the future.
+So it is about deciding whether going for the issue of shares or borrowing of funds as an issue of equity will change the dilution and control, and borrowing will increase finance cost.

-The sources of funds for an organization consisting of equity and debt.
+The sources of funds for an organization consist of equity and debt.
 Equity is the investment by the owners against the issue of sharesIssue Of SharesShares Issued refers to the number of shares distributed by a company to its shareholders, who range from the general public and insiders to institutional investors.
 They are recorded as owner's equity on the Company's balance sheet., and in return, owners get a share of profit.
-The higher the investment, the higher will be the share of profit and holding status.
-On the other hand, debt is the borrowings which may be from a bank or financial institutionFinancial InstitutionFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
+The higher the investment, the higher the share of profit and holding status will be.
+On the other hand, debt is the borrowing from a bank or financial institutionFinancial InstitutionFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
 Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. or friends and relatives on the interest.
-The interest is the cost for the organization, and if interest increases, the return of shareholders decrease due to a decline in profit.
-So, there must be a balance between equity and debt, and financial gearing includes the management of the capital to the best interest of the organization.
-It shows the extent of operations which are either funded by equity or by borrowings.
+The interest is the cost for the organization, and if interest increases, shareholders’ return decreases due to a decline in profit.
+So, there must be a balance between equity and debt, and financial gearing includes the management of the capital in the organization’s best interest.
+It shows the extent of operations funded by equity or by borrowings.
 Temporary requirements are managed by borrowings instead of equity.

 Financial Gearing Ratio = (Short Term Debts +Long Term Debts + Capital Lease) / Equity

-There are other formulas as well through which it can be measured, but this is the most comprehensive ratio.
+There are other formulas through which it can be measured, but this is the most comprehensive ratio.

-- Short term debt refers to the debt, which is to be repaid with a period of one year.
+- Short-term debt refers to the debt to be repaid within one year.

 - Long term debtLong Term DebtLong-term debt is the debt taken by the company that gets due or is payable after one year on the date of the balance sheet.
-It is recorded on the liabilities side of the company's balance sheet as the non-current liability. refers to the debt which is to be repaid after a period of one year.
+It is recorded on the liabilities side of the company's balance sheet as the non-current liability. refers to the debt to be repaid after one year.

 - Capital leaseCapital LeaseA capital lease is a legal agreement of any business equipment or property equivalent or sale of an asset by one party (lesser) to another (lessee).
-The lesser agrees to transfer the ownership rights to the lessee once the lease period is completed, and it is generally non-cancellable and long-term in nature. refers to the lease where the only the lease is financed by the lessor while all the other rights related to the ownership of the property is with the lessee.
+The lesser agrees to transfer the ownership rights to the lessee once the lease period is completed, and it is generally non-cancellable and long-term in nature. refers to the lease where the lessor finances only the lease while all the other rights related to the ownership of the property are with the lessee.

-- Equity refers to the amount of capital raised from the shareholders of the company through the issuance of the common shares or the preference shares.
+- Equity refers to the amount of capital raised from the company’s shareholders through the issuance of the common shares or the preference shares.

 How to Calculate Financial Gearing?

-Firstly, calculate the amount of money raised by the company through the short term debt mode, i.e., the debt which is payable by the company within the period of next year.
-It is shown under the head short term liability in the company’s balance sheet Balance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+Firstly, calculate the amount of money raised by the company through the short-term debt mode, i.e., the company’s debt payable within the next year.
+It is shown under the short-term head liability in the company balance sheet Balance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
 It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company..

-After calculating the amount of short term debt in step 1, calculate the amount of money raised by the company through the long term debt mode, i.e., the debt which is payable by the company after the period of the next one year.
-It is shown under the head long term liability in the company’s balance sheet.
+After calculating the amount of short-term debt in step 1, calculate the amount of money raised by the company through the long-term debt mode, i.e., the debt which is payable by the company after the next year.
+It is shown under the long-term head liability in its balance sheet.

-After calculating the long term liability in step 2, calculate the capital lease amount, i.e., the lease where the lessor only finances the lease, and all the other ownership related rights of the property is with the lessee
+After calculating the long-term liability in step 2, calculate the capital lease amount, i.e., the lease where the lessor only finances the lease, and all the other ownership-related rights of the property are with the lessee.

-In this step amount of the shareholder’s equity in the company will be calculated.
-It is the amount of funds raised by issuing the preference shares and common shares.
+The number of funds raised by issuing the preference shares and common shares.
+In this step, the amount of the shareholder’s equity in the company will be calculated.
 This amount will be shown under the shareholder’s equity section under the liabilities section of the balance sheet.